Are you wondering how to get your life back on track? First, you need to ask yourself this question:

 3. Brain Dump

-Some of these thoughts spark inspiration or excitement, while others may trigger stress or feelings of being overwhelmed.
-Eventually a long list of things begin to appear including things to do, daily chores, errands, people to see, project ideas, etc.
+Some of these thoughts spark inspiration or excitement, while others may trigger stress or feelings of being overwhelmed, which can get in the way of getting your life back on track.
+Eventually, a long list of things begins to appear, including things to do, daily chores, errands, people to see, project ideas, etc.

-Brain dumping helps declutter the mind and is a chance to bring all those ideas and thoughts onto paper.
-By relieving some of that space you now have room to focus.
+Brain dumping helps declutter the mind and is a chance to bring all those ideas and thoughts onto paper in order to get back on track.
+By relieving some of that space, you now have room to focus.

 Afterward, you can begin shuffling through your notes and prioritize them into different categories.